About This Page

 The issue remains controversial, though subsequent research has tended to favor Freeman's position.
 Freeman's supporters point out that Mead knew little of the Samoan language when she did her research, conducting interviews through a translator.
 She didn't remain in Samoa long enough to become truly familiar with the culture, and she relied on information from a relatively small group of young women.

 But Mead's supporters note that Samoan culture changed dramatically between the 1920s and 1980s, becoming much more conservative.
-Also, it was more likely that the informants would lie to Freeman, a middle-age man, than to Mead, a young woman close to them in age.
+Also, it was more likely that the informants would lie to Freeman, a middle-aged man, than to Mead, a young woman close to them in age.

 Links and References